jocuni-p/so_long/README.md

 ### MacOS
-This program is created for Apple platforms because the compilation flags and the code key numbers are based on the Apple keyboards and MacOS.
-It can be easily adapted to a Linux system doing these small adaptations.
+This program is created for Apple platforms due to the compilation flags and the code key numbers are based on MacOS and the Apple keyboards.

 Execution command: